-(except from my book – The Human Magnet Syndrome)
+From the book The Human Magnet Syndrome.

 Taking on the narcissism moniker is also explained by being a victim of the narcissist’s projection.
 Some codependents get so worn down by the constant barrage of projections, they begin to adopt and identify with them.
 Hence, this is why so many obvious codependents profess to be narcissists.
 Projective identification is the term that explains this phenomenon.

 Since codependents lack confidence, they are prone to various forms of psychological manipulation tactics, which pathological narcissists use to establish power and control.
 One such form of mental manipulation is gaslighting, coined from the 1944 film, Gaslight (will be discussed in Chapter Eleven).
 Gaslighting is a form of mental abuse, in which a victim is manipulated into doubting their own memory and perception.
 Victims are not aware they are being covertly and methodically manipulated into believing they have a problem.
 That renders them powerless and in need of the same person who created the problem.